somya339/Team-Conference/deploy/README.md

-# Stellar Conferencing - Deployment Guide
+# NexusMeet - Deployment Guide

-This guide provides instructions for deploying the Stellar Conferencing application to a production environment.
+This guide provides instructions for deploying the NexusMeet application to a production environment.

 ## Prerequisites